jgwill/nad.previz.blog/_posts/2019-12-26-wpapp-extending-wordpress-using-hooks.md

 <!-- wp:heading -->

 ## What is the end result of this experimentation ?
+MetaSynt is using the hook : generate_after_entry_content

 <!-- /wp:heading -->